kunalkr1807/basic-python-coding-topicwise/README.md

-# basic-python-coding-topicwise
+# basic-python-coding-
-here , i have shared the basic codings topic wise
+ i have shared the basic codings which includes topics like list , tuple , function and many more.